Businesses are finding it increasingly difficult to stay afloat as the Covid-19 pandemic continues to ravage the UK.

 - Termination clauses (for example, whether a customer has a right to cancel and when).

-- Other responsibilities, such as work specification, use of sub-contractors etc (this can help resolve disputes over matters such as quality of work).
+- Other responsibilities, such as work specification, use of sub-contractors etc (can help resolve disputes over matters such as quality of work).

 - Limitation of liability clauses (again, to help limit the scope of any refusal to repay due to matters such as quality of work).